A lot of us swooned when we saw Patrick and Jillian Dempsey’s warm and laid-back Malibu home in Architectural Digest last year.

 The house has 3 bedrooms, 3.5 baths, and 5,547 square feet.

 It sits on over 3 acres with ocean views: “It’s geared for family fun and entertainment, with a pool surrounded by a recycled-wood deck, a large seating area around a fire pit, a climbing wall and a pizza oven.”

 The property surrounding the house is pretty amazing itself, especially when you consider the house once sat on “an undeveloped dirt parcel, with an asphalt drive and no proper outdoor living spaces.”

-For more photos and information about the Tin House:
+For photos and information about the Tin House in Malibu:

-the Hilton & Hyland listing, Zillow blog, and the March 2014 feature in Architectural Digest.
+the listing, Zillow blog, and the March 2014 feature in Architectural Digest.